Maziv-Technologies/Echo-Guard-IoT/README.md

 ### Reporting Security Issues

-If you discover a security vulnerability, please email [security contact] instead of using the public issue tracker.
+If you discover a security vulnerability, please email [info@mazivtechnologies.com] instead of using the public issue tracker.

 ---